makidoll/hifi-obs-streaming/README.md

 <img height="300" src="https://raw.githubusercontent.com/makitsune/hifi-obs-streaming/master/README/screenshot.jpg"/>

 This is a tutorial on how to stream your OBS output to High Fidelty.
-I've tried to keep it as simple as I can and I'll be writing a script to relay many people at once so that it can become even more convinient.
+I've tried to keep it as simple as I can but **I'm working on a system to relay many people at once so that it can become even more convinient**, but for now you'll have to self host everything.

 Big thank you to [jsmpeg](https://github.com/phoboslab/jsmpeg) for making this possible and including a basic relay script.